-Prior to joining Labaton Sucharow, Michael was a federal prosecutor in the United States Attorney’s Office for the Eastern District of New York, where he served as the Deputy Chief of the Office’s General Crimes Section.
-Michael also served in the Office’s National Security and Cybercrimes Section.
-During his time as lead prosecutor, Michael investigated and prosecuted complex and high-profile white collar, national security, and cybercrime offenses.
+Prior to joining Labaton Sucharow, Michael served as an Assistant U.S. Attorney in the United States Attorney’s Office for the Eastern District of New York, where he served as the Deputy Chief of the Office’s General Crimes Section.
+During his time as a federal prosecutor, Michael also served in the Office’s National Security and Cybercrimes Section.
+Michael investigated and prosecuted complex and high-profile white collar, national security, and cybercrime offenses.
 He also served as an Assistant District Attorney for the Nassau County District Attorney’s Office, where he handled complex state criminal offenses and served in the Office’s Homicide Unit.

 Michael has extensive trial experience both from his days as a prosecutor in New York City for the United States Department of Justice and during his six years as an Assistant District Attorney.
 He served as trial counsel in more than 35 matters, many of which related to violent crime, white collar and terrorism related offenses.
 He played a pivotal role in United States v.
 Abid Naseer, where he prosecuted and convicted an al-Qaeda operative who conspired to carry out attacks in the United States and Europe.
 Michael also led the investigation in United States v.
 Marcos Alonso Zea, a case in which he successfully prosecuted a citizen for attempting to join a terrorist organization in the Arabian Peninsula and for providing material support intended for planned attacks.

-Michael also has a depth of experience investigating and prosecuting cases involving the distribution of prescription opioids.
+Michael also has extensive experience investigating and prosecuting cases involving the distribution of prescription opioids.
 In January 2012, Michael was assigned to the U.S. Attorney's Office Prescription Drug Initiative to mount a comprehensive response to what the United States Department of Health and Human Services’ Center for Disease Control and Prevention has called an epidemic increase in the abuse of so-called opioid analgesics.
-As a member of the initiative, in United States. v.
-Conway and United States v.
-Deslouches Michael successfully prosecuted medical professionals who were illegally prescribing opioids.
+As a member of the initiative in United States v.
+Conway, and United States v.
+Deslouches, Michael successfully prosecuted medical professionals who were illegally prescribing opioids.
 In United States v.
 Moss et al. he was responsible for dismantling one of the largest oxycodone rings operating in the New York metropolitan area at the time.
 In addition to prosecuting these cases, Michael spoke regularly to the community on the dangers of opioid abuse as part of the Office’s community outreach.

 Before becoming a prosecutor, Michael worked as a Congressional Staff Member for the United States House of Representatives.
 He primarily served as a liaison between the Majority Leader’s Office and the Government Reform and Oversight Committee.
 During his time with the House of Representatives, Michael managed congressional oversight of the United States Postal Service and reviewed and analyzed counter-narcotics legislation as it related to national security matters.